klarsen1/NBA_RANKINGS/readme.md

 The current implementation uses the estimated probabilities from the regularized logistic regression model to pick the winner of a given game.
 If the estimated probability of a given team winning exceeds 50%, then that team is declared the winner.

 I've also been playing around with a simulation approach where each game is "played"" 1000 times, varying the distribution of minutes across archetypes in each iteration.
-For the season rankings, this did not alter the overall conclusion, although it did provide a better measure of prediction uncertainties.
+For the overall season rankings this did not alter the overall conclusion, although it did provide a better measure of prediction uncertainties.
+For example, for the 2015 validation, the model predicted that Golden State would have won *all* its games (see example below).
+A simulation approach would have done a better job incorporating uncertainty.

 For simulation playoffs I have been using the simulation approach.
 This will be covered in another post.